 Needless to say, I was fascinated by the conversations and, if any of them are reading this, I want to thank them for engaging in that discussion with me.

 I’d love to hear from the rest of you.
-Leave me a comment (on my blog, or on social media) and let me know what you think.
+Leave me a comment (here at the blog, or on social media) and let me know what you think.
 Does Biden’s pick of VP matter to you?

 DemCast is an advocacy-based 501(c)4 nonprofit.
 We have made the decision to build a media site free of outside influence.
 There are no ads.
 We do not get paid for clicks.
 If you appreciate our content, please consider a small monthly donation.